 Before you reapply, it would be wise to consider feedback from the College you applied to last year before making your decision.
 If you have any questions about obtaining feedback, please contact the College you applied to.

-When considering College, choice, note that while the standard advice for students who are reapplying is not to apply to the same College for the same subject as last time, if you applied to Christ's last year and would like to reapply to Christ's, we are happy for you to email us for advice.
+When considering College, choice, note that while the standard advice for students who are reapplying is not to apply to the same College for the same subject as last time, if you applied to Christ's last year and would like to reapply to Christ's, we are happy for you to email us for advice, once you have your exam results.

 What can strengthen my chances as a post-qualification applicant?